iann0036/tf-cfn-provider/docs/providers/opc/ComputeStorageVolumeAttachment.md

 # Terraform::OPC::ComputeStorageVolumeAttachment

-The `opc_compute_storage_volume_attachment` resource creates and manages a storage volume attachment in an Oracle Cloud Infrastructure Compute Classic identity domain.
+The `Terraform::OPC::ComputeStorageVolumeAttachment` resource creates and manages a storage volume attachment in an Oracle Cloud Infrastructure Compute Classic identity domain.

 ## Properties

-TBC
+`Instance` - (Required) The name of the instance the volume will be attached to.

+`StorageVolume` - (Required) The name of the storage volume that will be attached to the instance.

+`Index` - (Required) The index on the instance that the storage volume will be attached to.

 ## See Also